Are you looking for some customer satisfaction survey examples?

 This is one is a checklist field and you’ll definitely need to customize it in Field Options with your own products and services.
 If you have too many items to list individually, you can also list out the product categories (for example: makeup, skincare, hair care).
 Then use conditional logic to provide a more specific list of only the items that are relevant to the selection.

-The customer satisfaction survey form template uses conditional logic to let users provide their own detail, as well.
+The customer satisfaction survey form template uses conditional logic to let users provide their own details, as well.
 When “Other” is selected, a box will open, prompting them to list which of your products they’ve used.
 This can be a good alternative to listing all of them out.

 3. Did You Consider Similar Products During Your Research Prior to Purchasing?